David Hunter Strother: Death and legacy

 Strother died in Charles Town, West Virginia, three years later, around the time a branch railroad line was built to the family's former hotel.
 The New York Times published an obituary which noted that his pen name "Porte Crayon" was a household name during the summit of his career.
 Strother is buried in Green Hill Cemetery in Martinsburg, West Virginia, which he had designed based on a French model in 1854, and where his first wife Anne Wolfe Strother and infant children were buried, and where his widow Mary Elliott Strother, who long survived him, would be buried nearly three decades later.

 West Virginia University makes over 700 of his drawings available online.
 Mount Porte Crayon, in eastern West Virginia, acknowledges Strother's pseudonym, and the folk painting, Meditation by the Sea (ca. 1862), is based on a Strother engraving.

 In 1961, a biography of Strother by Washington and Lee University historian Cecil Eby Jr., was published by the University of North Carolina Press, and that press published a new edition of his civil war diary in 1999.
 The Handley Library in Winchester, Virginia, has an unpublished diary of the months after Virginia's secession in April 1861.
 Kent State University Press published Strother's diaries as consul in Mexico in 2006.

-The rebuilt family hotel burned down in 1898, but some outbuildings remained and another hotel was built to utilize the springs renowned for their waters since visited by George Washington and his uncle Lawrence Washington.
+The rebuilt family hotel burned down in 1898, but some outbuildings remained.
+Another hotel was subsequently built to utilize the springs, which were renowned for their waters and had been visited by George Washington and his uncle, Lawrence Washington.
 The whole area became Berkeley Springs State Park, revitalized again by the Civilian Conservation Corps and named on the National Register of Historic Places in 1976.